 The Harshest Penalty for a Mother

 J was repeatedly raped by her mother's adult brother, whom her mother let share a room with her in their small home.
-Her first child was stillborn at 14.
+She had her first child at 14; it was stillborn.
 She had two surviving sons from three more pregnancies.
 She was shamed, coerced and intimidated into marrying her rapist, by her mother, who feared police involvement.

 Beaten, strangled, and threatened with a gun to her head, J eventually escaped with her children.
 But as a single, homeless mother in Alabama, the system didn't protect her.
 Instead, the judge awarded custody of her two sons to their father, in spite of his history of auto theft and drug use.